-Treatments for bipolar disorder aim to reduce the severity and frequency of the episodes of depression and mania so that a person can live life as normally as possible.
+Treatment for bipolar disorder aims to reduce the severity and number of episodes of depression and mania to allow as normal a life as possible.

 Treatment options for bipolar disorder

-If they are not treated, episodes of bipolar-related mania can last for 3-6 months.
-Episodes of depression tend to last longer, for 6-12 months.
+If a person isn't treated, episodes of bipolar-related mania can last for between three and six months.
+Episodes of depression tend to last longer, for between six and 12 months.

 However, with effective treatment, episodes usually improve within about three months.

 Most people with bipolar disorder can be treated using a combination of different treatments.
-The treatment may include one or more of the following:
+These can include one or more of the following: